-We would also like to express our heartfelt gratitude to all of our employees for their dedication and commitment in providing the best possible care for our patients during the pandemic.
-Without your support, we would not have been able to come through the pandemic unscathed.
-Together, we look forward to achieving new milestones in the year ahead.
+We would also like to take this opportunity to express our heartfelt gratitude to all our employees for their dedication and commitment in providing the best possible care for our patients, despite the challenges brought about by the pandemic.

+Following a record year, we look forward to achieving new highs in FY2022.